federico-cacciotti/federico-cacciotti/README.md

-- 👋 Hi, I’m @federico-cacciotti
-- 👀 I’m interested in Astronomy and Astrophysics
+PhD in Astronomy and Astrophysics @Sapienza University
-- 🌱 I’m currently a PhD student